Student Resources and Information

 The NSU Department of Public Safety is comprised of the police department, parking services, emergency management, safety services and the locksmiths.
 The department is responsible for the safety and protection of the students, employees, and property of Northeastern State University on all three campuses.
 Police officers are state certified and empowered to enforce all state and federal laws as well as university regulations.
 Services provided include bike patrols, Operation I.D., escort service, and safety awareness programs.

 The NSU Department of Public Safety office is located in the lower level of the Administration Building in Tahlequah.
 Officers are on duty seven days a week, 24 hours a day.
 For assistance, call extension 2468 or (918)444-2468.

 NSU’s Parking Services office provides an orderly, convenient parking system for faculty, staff, students and visitors on campus as well as facilitates the safe operation of all motor vehicles on property owned or controlled by the university.
 All vehicles, including motorcycles and moped scooters, parked on university property must be registered with the NSU Parking Office, except for campus visitors who may park in designated visitor areas.
-Students may purchase annual permits from the Parking Office.
-Guests unaffiliated with the University are encouraged to obtain a free, temporary visitor parking permit.
-Parking rules and regulations can be viewed on the Parking Services website at http://policies.nsuok.edu/PublicSafety/ParkingTraffic/default.aspx
+Graduate students may purchase annual permits from the Parking Office.
+Guests unaffiliated with the University are encouraged to obtain a free temporary visitor parking permit.
+Parking rules and regulations may be found on the Parking Services website, http://policies.nsuok.edu/PublicSafety/ParkingTraffic/default.aspx

 Student Right-to-Know and Campus Security Act